 Freedom of association is widely respected in Moldova with effective legislation in place and easy procedures to follow.
-Currently, 46 parties are registered, of which about 20 participated in the last elections.372 There is also a growing number of civic organizations, although many of them are not active.
+Currently, 46 parties are registered, of which about 20 participated in the last elections.
+There is also a growing number of civic organizations, although many of them are not active.
 During 2018-2019, law-enforcement institutions widely respected the freedom of assembly, however, there were several cases of involvement of law-enforcement in peaceful assemblies as well as forced participation in protests.
-Also, in several cases, the law-enforcement agencies violated the right of peaceful protests in opposition to the government.373 tween political actors took place after the Plahotniuc regime collapsed, however, control of the media remains concentrated with more than 70% of media belonging to a few political parties and businessmen with political connections.374 Independent media is marginalized, however it enjoyed a period of freedom during the Sandu government.
+Also, in several cases, the law-enforcement agencies violated the right of peaceful protests in opposition to the government.

+Media freedom did not improve significantly over the last two years.
+Some redistribution between political actors took place after the Plahotniuc regime collapsed, however, control of the media remains concentrated with more than 70% of media belonging to a few political parties and businessmen with political connections.
+Independent media is marginalized, however it enjoyed a period of freedom during the Sandu government.
 Russian fake news and disinformation are another threat to independent media, although lately the local media is also producing this type of content.
-The Nations in Transit report shows stagnation for the last years, with Moldova being categorized as "partly free."375
+The Nations in Transit report shows stagnation for the last years, with Moldova being categorized as "partly free."